Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 When you’re adding water to the system, you wouldn’t want to dilute the current nutrients in the tank so that’s why it’s so important to add nutrients when you’re adding more water.

-I always wait until I need one full liter to make math the easiest for me.
+I always wait until I need one full liter to make math easier.

 Keep plants with shorter roots closest to the pump.
 If the roots are getting very long, you can trim them with clean and sterilized scissors.